valantonini/go-coffee-service/README.md

 - striving to use as few dependencies as possible to understand the problems libraries and frameworks are addressing
 - secret management will not be production ready
 - many variables are inline for the moment and need to be extracted out to env
+- still to do:
+  - durable messaging
+  - message retry
+  - outbox pattern
+  - implement a db

 ## env